Tishat2247019/Event_Buddy_Backend_API/README.md

 ## 3. Configure environment variables

-Copy `.env.example` and create a `.env` file with actual credentials:
+Copy `.env.example` (will be found in the root directory) and create a `.env` file with actual credentials:

 ```
 DB_HOST=database_hostname